 - Assisting with Break the Cycle events, including logistics, silent auction coordination and PR

 - Assisting with other fundraising and community relations efforts including our volunteer program, press kits, data entry, social media outlets and other duties as needed

-Grants and Research Intern
+Grants and Research Volunteer